Catfish from Farm to Table

 Inspection is mandatory but grading is voluntary.
 NOAA established U.S. Grades A, B and C for fresh or frozen catfish.
 Grade A catfish will possess good flavor and odor and be within the limits specified for defects in the grade determination.
 Grades B and C will possess reasonably good flavor and odor and be within the limits specified for defects in the grade determination.

-Can Hormones and Antibiotics Be Used in U.S. Catfish Raising?
+Can Hormones and Antibiotics be Used in U.S. Catfish Raising?

 What Color is Catfish Meat?